reubenmiller/go-c8y-cli/docs/_docs/shell-examples/output-data.md

 ---
 layout: default
-category: Examples
+category: Concepts
-title: Shell - Output
+title: Shell-Select Parameter
 ---

-### Select properties
+### Select parameter (new in v2.0.0)

 The `select` parameter can be used to limit which fragments are returned by the cli tool and to provide a convenient way to modify the output response.